 Trimming is an essential part of long-term hedgerow maintenance.
 The newly planted hedge will need an initial trim within the first couple of years to encourage dense bushy growth, especially from the base.

-For more maintenance advice to help your hedge thrive, visit our aftercare page.
+Explore more aftercare and maintenance advice to help your hedge thrive.